 \subsubsection{Fragments of \LTL}

+\Cref{thm:ltl_equiv_altl} shows that \LTL{} classifiers and autoregressors are equivalent, and this remains true for some fragments of \LTL.
+But the asymmetric conditions of the theorem suggest that when the set of operators $\mathcal{O}$ lacks either $\tlH$ or $\tlY$, Boolean autoregressors are more expressive than classifiers.
+In this section, we prove that this is indeed the case.

-\Citet{li-cotterell-2025-characterizing} show that fixed-precision future-masked transformers are equivalent to $\TL[\tlP]$, which is in turn equivalent to $\TL[\tlH]$.
+Moreover, such fragments are relevant to the study of transformers. \Citet{li-cotterell-2025-characterizing} show that fixed-precision future-masked transformers are equivalent to $\TL[\tlP]$, which is in turn equivalent to $\TL[\tlH]$.
 Similarly, \citet{jerad-etal-2025-unique} show that future-masked leftmost-hard attention transformers are also equivalent to $\TL[\tlP]$.
-However, in this section we show that for autoregressors, these equivalences break.